Kevin Tapani: Major league career

-After finishing 4-2 down the stretch for the Dodgers, Tapani pitched in Game 3 against the Cincinnati Reds in the National League Divisional series and gave up three runs and four walks in 1/3 of an inning in relief of starter Hideo Nomo in a 10–1 loss that capped off the Reds' 3–0 sweep.
-After being granted free agency in December 1995, Tapani signed a one-year contract with the Chicago White Sox on February 3, 1996, and turned in another typical "Tapani" season for the Sox - finishing 13–10 with a 4.59 ERA and 150 strikeouts in 225 1/3 innings.
+After finishing 4–2 down the stretch for the Dodgers, Tapani pitched in Game 3 against the Cincinnati Reds in the National League Divisional series and gave up three runs and four walks in 1/3 of an inning in relief of starter Hideo Nomo in a 10–1 loss that capped off the Reds' 3–0 sweep.
+After being granted free agency in December 1995, Tapani signed a one-year contract with the Chicago White Sox on February 3, 1996, and turned in another typical "Tapani" season for the Sox – finishing 13–10 with a 4.59 ERA and 150 strikeouts in 225 1/3 innings.

 After again being granted free agency following the 1996 season, Tapani moved across town and signed a five-year contract with the Cubs on December 13.
 On July 20, 1998, while playing for the Cubs, Tapani had perhaps the most memorable day of his career.
-Throwing eight innings against the Braves, he allowed three runs and topped it off by hitting a third inning grand slam off former Twins teammate Denny Neagle in an 11-4 romp over the Atlanta Braves.
+Throwing eight innings against the Braves, he allowed three runs and topped it off by hitting a third-inning grand slam off former Twins teammate Denny Neagle in an 11–4 romp over the Atlanta Braves.

 Tapani played his last game on September 27, 2001.
 His career record: 143 wins, 125 losses, and an ERA of 4.35.
 In 1998 with the Chicago Cubs, Tapani earned his best record of 19–9, though his ERA was 4.85.
 In 1991, with the Twins, Tapani had his lowest ERA of 2.99 to go with a 16–9 record and seventh place in the 1991 Cy Young Award voting.

 Personal life

 After retirement, Tapani returned to his home in Minnetonka, Minnesota, to live with his wife, Sharon, and three children, Sarah (b 1991), Ryan (b 1994), and Luke (b 1996).
+Ryan is also a pitcher.
+He pitched for the Creighton Bluejays in college, and was also drafted by the Washington Nationals in the 21st round of the 2018 Major League Baseball draft.
+Ryan spent 3 years pitching in the Nationals minor league farm system, along with one for the Kane County Cougars of the American Association of Professional Baseball.
 In 1999, Tapani was elected as a member of the Central Michigan Athletics Hall of Fame.
 He has been involved with little league and youth baseball since his retirement including coaching both of his sons' teams.

 Currently Kevin is a high school baseball coach at Providence Academy in Plymouth, Minnesota.